Prince Rupert's cube

 In geometry, Prince Rupert's cube is the largest cube that can pass through a hole cut through a unit cube without splitting it into separate pieces.
 Its side length is approximately 1.06, 6% larger than the side length 1 of the unit cube through which it passes.
 The problem of finding the largest square that lies entirely within a unit cube is closely related, and has the same solution.

 Prince Rupert's cube is named after Prince Rupert of the Rhine, who asked whether a cube could be passed through a hole made in another cube of the same size without splitting the cube into two pieces.
 A positive answer was given by John Wallis.
 Approximately 100 years later, Pieter Nieuwland found the largest possible cube that can pass through a hole in a unit cube.

 Many other convex polyhedra, including all five Platonic solids, have been shown to have the Rupert property: a copy of the polyhedron, of the same or larger size, can be passed through a hole in the polyhedron.
-It was unknown whether this is true for all convex polyhedra; an August 2025 preprint by Jakob Steininger and Sergey Yurkevich claims the answer is no.
+It was unknown whether this was true for all convex polyhedra until late 2025, when it was disproven by researchers Jakob Steininger and Sergey Yurkevich after developing the "noperthedron" shape.